 “I’m sure of it.”
-The wind blew her hair into her face, and she lifted her hand to block it, but somewhere in that motion, I saw hesitation.
-The shade began expanding, and the dying sun behind us was shrinking.
+The wind blew her hair onto her face.
+She hesitated, but lifted her hand to block the wind.
+The shade began expanding.
 The clouds were racing away from the town, and I knew that things were going to be over.

-“Nothing good ever came of this, huh?”
-She said as she lifted herself from the grass.
+“Nothing good ever came of this,” she said as she lifted herself from the grass.

 “What do you mean?”

 “I mean, being so–” She tripped on her words, “I mean–” She was having a hard time and began curling into her knees.

 “Nothing good ever came of meeting you, is what I mean.”
 I smiled at her as she lifted her head up and jumped into the sky.
 She stretched her arms into the town and I felt like if she tried hard enough she would be able to grab it all in her palms.